verronpro/blog/_posts/2024-08-01-monthly-commit-mastering-nested-document-structures.md

 ## Context
 The catalyst for this change was [Issue #286](https://github.com/verronpro/office-stamper/issues/286), reported in April.
 Users found that expressions placed inside "Plain Text Form Controls" (Structured Document Tags, or SDTs) were simply being ignored by the engine.

+This is a structural variation of the "nesting" problem we first tackled in 2023 with [nested repeat blocks](/office-stamper/2023/02/01/monthly-commit-nested-repeatdocpart.html).
+While that earlier fix focused on *logical* nesting (recursion in comment extraction), this month's challenge was *physical* nesting—how Word wraps content in XML layers.

 The reason was simple: our `StandardParagraph` implementation was looking at the paragraph's content as a flat list.
 If a placeholder was wrapped in an SDT, it was "hidden" inside a nested container that the engine wasn't looking into.

 ## Change summary